oiv/ruuvigw_node-red_ha/README.md

 Copy and paste the code from parsetags.js to function node and edit the tagnames.

+A new option "tagsAsDevices" to show each tag as individual device instead of all under one single "ruuviGW".
+Makes using the values in ha a bit simpler.

 Optionally you can copy the whole flow from ![node-red-flow.json](node-red-flow.json)

 ## Long ##